Neighbourhood shopping centres in Montreal: Beaconsfield

-The mall was sold to First Capital Realty in 2002.
+Formerly an Ivanhoe shopping centre, Beaconsfield was sold in 2002 to First Capital Realty by Ivanhoé Cambridge.

 Royal Bank moved to a new standalone location near the mall in 2008 and the mall's northern half was demolished (except for the former Metro store) and was replaced entirely with glass.
 Metro Plus replaced the former Canadian Tire store in December 2008.

 Côte Saint-Luc

 Cavendish Mall

 Cavendish Mall (also known as Quartier Cavendish) is an indoor shopping centre in Côte Saint-Luc, Quebec, Canada.
 It includes a food court, a multiplex movie theatre and a medical clinic: the CLSC René Cassin.
 A small highrise office-building is adjoined to the mall's southern half.
 Redeveloped in 2011, the mall was reduced to almost half its original size.

 David Cronenberg's 1977 film Rabid features scenes shot in the mall.

 The mall has experienced declining patronage over the past decade due to an aging population.
 Another serious blow was the closing of its two main anchors: Eaton's and Canadian Tire.
 Other notable closures included Caplan Duval, The Source, Gap, Consumers Distributing, Music World, Steinberg's, Miracle Mart, Staples, Cineplex theater and restaurants: Pumpernicks, Cattleman's and Katerina's.
 With the southern half of the mall vacant it had been considered a dead mall throughout the 2000s.
 In 2010, a large portion of the mall was demolished to make way for a new residential development.